• Skip to primary navigation

 Cover and cook: Add the lid to the top and cook on LOW for 2-3 hours or until heated through and cheese fully melts.

-Garnish and serve: Top with your favorite toppings and enjoy!
+Garnish and serve: Top with your favorite toppings like tomatoes, green onions, or sour cream, and serve with tortilla chips.

 Bean dip with tomatoes and green onions on it.